-As for interest rate risk, hedge ineffectiveness was included in "Net trading income" in the consolidated income statements, and amounted to a profit of \(\frac{\pmathbf{4}}{4}\),578 million and a profit of \(\frac{\pmathbf{3}}{3}\) 0220 million for the fiscal years ended March 31, 2023 and 2022, respectively.
-As for stock price risk, hedge ineffectiveness was included in "Other comprehensive income-Equity instruments at fair value through other comprehensive income" in the consolidated statements of comprehensive income, and amounted to a loss of \(\frac{\pmathbf{2}}{2}\)5 million and a loss of \(\frac{\pmathbf{1}}{2}\)122 million for the fiscal years ended March 31, 2023 and 2022, respectively.
+As for interest rate risk, hedge ineffectiveness was included in "Net trading income" in the consolidated income statements, and amounted to a loss of ¥747 million and a profit of ¥4,578 million for the fiscal years ended March 31, 2024 and 2023, respectively.
+As for stock price risk, hedge ineffectiveness was included in "Other comprehensive income-Equity instruments at fair value through other comprehensive income" in the consolidated statements of comprehensive income, and amounted to nil and a loss of $\pm 25$ million for the fiscal years ended March 31, 2024 and 2023, respectively.